Darcy Watson-Russell (they/them)

 Disability - Chronic pain and fatigue, self-advocacy, discrimination.

-Grief and loss - Bereavement including parental death, suicide bereavement, friendship and relationship loss, grief related to disability and chronic illness.
+Grief and loss - Bereavement including parental death, suicide bereavement, grief related to disability and chronic illness.

 LGBTIQA+ issues - Sexuality, gender, transition/gender affirmation, discrimination.